PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I think somebody heard that," whispered Relan.

 Boltac slapped his forehead and shook his head.
 "Look, Asarah.
+Please be quiet."

+"Quiet!" she shouted.
+"Why should I be quiet?
+So you and some other fool can get himself killed, in a rescue attempt that is pointless, because I going save munh..."

+Boltac smothered her mouth with a kiss.
+It was so unexpected that when it was over, neither of them knew what to say.

+Asarah spoke first.
+"Uh?"

-You know this already, but I never told you.
+"You know this already, but I never told you.
 I love you."

 "The only thing you love is money, Boltac," she said.